oribarilan/fliq/README.md

     <br />
     TypeError: In case the items are not iterable.
     Error will be raised when the query is collected.

+<a id="query.Collectors"></a>

+### Collectors

+Query is an iterable processing fluent-based API.
+It is lazy, and supports infinite iterables where applicable.

 <a id="query.Query.first"></a>